visurarodrigo/Used-Car-Price-Prediction-Model-Refinement/README.md

 1. Clone or download this repository
 2. Open the Jupyter notebook file (`Used Car Price Prediction.ipynb`) in JupyterLab or Jupyter Notebook
 3. Ensure you have the required Python libraries installed:
+    - pandas
+    - numpy
+    - matplotlib
+    - scikit-learn
+4. Run each cell sequentially to reproduce the data cleaning, model training, tuning, and evaluation process

+---

+##### 📚 About the Author

+**Visura Rodrigo** — Undergraduate University Student passionate about data science and machine learning.
+This project is part of the IBM Data Analysis with Python.